📋 How we test

 High-PPI displays deliver crisp text rendering and sharp image outlines, reducing eye strain during long hours of reading or programming.

-On high-density displays (like Retina screens), operating systems apply UI scaling (increasing the Device Pixel Ratio) to make text readable while keeping icons smooth.
+On high-density displays, operating systems apply UI scaling to make text readable while keeping icons smooth.

-Higher resolution screens at lower PPI (like huge ultrawide displays) give you more desktop workspace, whereas smaller screens with high PPI give you sharper quality but less physical space unless scaled down.
+Higher resolution screens at lower PPI give you more desktop workspace.
+Whereas smaller screens with high PPI give you sharper quality but less physical space unless scaled down.

 Here is a reference guide mapping standard resolutions, aspect ratios, and physical sizes to their exact PPI values: